-You can view the contents of ~phys210/.profile, ~phys210/.bashrc and ~phys210/.aliases by clicking on the links below.
+Default 210 Startup Files: You can view the contents of ~phys210/.bashrc, ~phys210/.profile and ~phys210/.aliases by clicking on the links below.

+- .bashrc

 - .profile

-- .bashrc

-- aliases
+- .aliases

 Shell Options: As already mentioned above in the context of the End-of-file control character, ^D, many features of bash can be controlled using the set builtin command.
 You can refer to the set builtin section of the online manual (as well as the man page for bash) for complete details on what can be configured, and how to use set to do the configuration.